Top5 » 5 Interesting Facts About St. Patrick’s Day

 In Ireland, Patrick used the

-Celtic Cross, which he created, and the
+Celtic Cross, which he created, and the clover to explain the

 Holy Trinity and the Christian faith to the pagan Irish.
 The greatest false myth of Saint Patrick was that he drove out all the snakes from the isle of Ireland.
 They were never there, too cold.
 But the myth started because he drove out the pagan religion from Ireland, and the evil it brought to the people.
 The symbol of evil was and still is the serpent.
 Hence Patrick drove out the evil/serpent from Ireland.